apache/kyuubi/docs/client/python/pyspark.md

 ### Use PySpark with Pandas
 From PySpark 3.2.0, PySpark supports pandas API on Spark which allows you to scale your pandas workload out.

-Pandas-on-Spark DataFrame and Spark DataFrame are virtually interchangeable.More instructions in [From/to pandas and PySpark DataFrames](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/pandas_pyspark.html#pyspark).
+Pandas-on-Spark DataFrame and Spark DataFrame are virtually interchangeable.
+More instructions in [From/to pandas and PySpark DataFrames](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/pandas_pyspark.html#pyspark).

 ```python